We help individuals build skills and find employment

 Sometimes a job seeker has areas to work on prior to seeking employment, such as work tolerance, interpersonal skills, and meeting an employer’s expectations.
 The Vocational Specialist can assist in these areas through a Work Adjustment, which takes place in a temporary job in the community.
 The job seeker is paid the current Ohio minimum wage rate during the Work Adjustment.

-The Benefits Planning Coordinator can help the potential job seeker to understand how their benefits will be affected by employment.
+The Work Incentive Practitioner (WIP) can help the potential job seeker to understand how their benefits will be affected by employment.

 When the job seeker knows their desired career path, they are ready to start the process of looking for a job.
 We individualize the job search services to meet the needs and preferences of the participant, which included Job Seeking Skills Training and Job Development.